brtkdotse/brtk.jekyll/_pages/about.md

 ## Work with me

 I run a contracting business, BRTK Dev AB, where I help organization with .NET devlopment, training and coaching.
-If you want to work with me, [mailto:hello@brtk.se](get in touch!)
+If you want to work with me, [get in touch!](mailto:hello@brtk.se)